NickFirzen/Ultrawide-Side-Glass-Reshade-Shader/README.md

 2️⃣Add Shader:

--Download/copy SideGlass_UltraWide.fx or the rar (ultrawidesideglass-antipillarboxmeasurementreshadeshader.rar) from the Releases section.
+-Download/copy SideGlass_UltraWide.fx or the rar (ultrawidesideglass-antipillarboxmeasurementreshadeshader.rar) from the Releases section: https://github.com/NickFirzen/Ultrawide-Side-Glass-Reshade-Shader/releases

 -Copy SideGlass_UltraWide.fx to your ReShade shaders folder per game/app you'd like to use with (e.g., ...\reshade-shaders\Shaders).